OmidRezayof/python_course_project/README.md

 Create a catkin workspace, and a desired package (for looking into how to create catkin workspace and packages look at:
 `http://wiki.ros.org/catkin/Tutorials/create_a_workspace` & `http://wiki.ros.org/ROS/Tutorials/CreatingPackage`)

-Then pull our repository (`git clone [our url copied from above] /your/destination/folder`) our download all the .py files into the src folder inside your custom package
+Then pull our repository (`git clone [our url copied from above] /your/destination/folder`) or download all the .py files and place all the .py files into the src folder inside your custom package.
+After that, cd to your catkin_work_space and run

+`catkin_make`

+to make sure your package is ready to use.

 ### Pygame Visualization